 - Pipe the donut batter into the donut pans till two-thirds full.

 - Bake until donuts are puffed and lightly golden, about 8 to 10 minutes.

 - Immediately flip the donuts onto a wire rack and decorate.

 How to Make Blueberry Coffee Icing

 - 1 teaspoon of vanilla

-- Mix the sugar, butter, freshly brewed coffee and vanilla until smooth texture.
+- Mix the sugar, butter, freshly brewed coffee (any way you like) and vanilla until smooth texture.

 - Add more sugar or coffee as needed.

 - Frost the donuts with the amount of icing your cold, blue heart desires.